For women in the workplace, the thickest glass ceiling is not where you think it is

 The glass ceiling is still the biggest barrier to advancement, but in a surprisingly low-level area: the first rung of management.
 The report revealed that only 72 women were promoted or hired to manager for every 100 men.
 This means that only 38% of women have made it to management versus 62% of men.
 The stats for Latinx and black women are significantly lower.

 Overall, black women and women with disabilities reported that they don’t have equal opportunities to grow and advance their careers.
-Only one in 25 black women are C-suite executives.
+Only 1 in 25 black women are C-suite executives.
 And for every 100 men promoted to manager from entry-level, only 68 Latinx and 58 black women are promoted.

 The Women in the Workplace report reveals findings from surveying 329 participating organizations that employ 13 million people and more than 68,500 employees.
 You can read the full report here.